-I will schedule a consultation, which will last about 1 hour.
+I will schedule an initial consultation, which will last about 1 hour.
 This will go into more depth about your difficulties.
 It’s a chance for me to see how I can help you and for you to see if you want to work with me.

 I work with long-term, open-ended, short-term, and time-limited clients.
 Often, short-term involves working on a specific issue, while long-term / open-ended work is designed to focus on creating change on a deeper, broader level.

 If you are unsure about how you want to proceed, I usually recommend starting with a minimum of 6 sessions - there’s always room to extend further if you wish.

 AREAS OF INTEREST